Lord Botetourt (statues): In the Capitol

 Hayward's Lord Botetourt was the first piece of sculpture in colonial Virginia.
 It was the second piece of pre-American Revolution sculpture to arrive in the southern colonies, after a replica of Wilton's Pitt arrived in Charleston, South Carolina, in 1770.
 Wilton's equestrian gilded lead George III and the original Pitt, both installed in New York City in 1770, were the first and second statues in the North American colonies.
 Of the four full-length statues erected in North America during the British colonial period, only Hayward's Lord Botetourt survives.
 (Note: A wooden figure from Boston called The Little Admiral dates to c.
 1750.
 Standing at 42 in tall, it is the oldest surviving piece of colonial British North American sculpture work.)
 It is the oldest surviving public statue in North America.

 Through the late 18th century, Lord Botetourt became a regular subject of commentary in travelers' accounts.
 The traveling Scottish architect William Mylne observed the statue in 1775 and wrote in a letter that he was unfamiliar with statues done with subjects dressed in attire other than that of the ancient Greeks or Romans.
-He also noted that the plinth as enclosed by an iron railing.
+He also noted that the plinth was enclosed by an iron railing.
 Despite the onset of the American Revolutionary War between the colonists and the British, the statue was cleaned every year at the opening of each General Assembly through 1779.
 In 1780, the capital of Virginia was moved from Williamsburg to Richmond.
 It was recorded as having remained in good condition through at least 1786.

 Soon after the capital was moved, the Williamsburg Capitol building began to have elements removed by Patriot troops.
 By 1793, the General Assembly voted to dismantle the Capitol's east wing, though this was not completed immediately.
 (Note: Politician John Randolph of Roanoke spoke of learning at a grammar school that had moved into the decaying Capitol and walking around the statue.)
 The statue was vandalized and damaged by the weather.
 A 1796 watercolor and pen painting by the Anglo-American artist Benjamin Henry Latrobe showed the statue and surrounding Capitol in a state of disrepair.
 (Note: Latrobe's commentary on the structure shows that the east wing survived up to this point.)
 The Anglo-Irish writer Isaac Weld, writing about the statue in 1798, said that he believed the damage had occurred during the Revolutionary War in an act of anti-monarchial vandalism.

 In 1796, a statue of George Washington by the French sculptor Jean-Antoine Houdon was installed in the Virginia State Capitol at Richmond.
 This statue likely replaced Lord Botetourt as a subject of Virginian's appreciation.
 According to the historian Graham Hood, Houdon's statue was "another extremely rare full-length marble figure, a truly great work of art".